 Juris Doctor, Cleveland-Marshall College of Law, 1980

-Member, Board of Directors, Conference of Chief Justices
+President and Board Member, Conference of Chief Justices

 Member, American Law Institute